GLOBAL MARKETS-Stocks nearing record highs on trade hopes

 Global market asset performance https://tmsnrt.rs/34qb0wz

-(Additional reporting by Andrew Galbraith in Shanghai; editing by David Clarke, Larry King)
+(Additional reporting by Andrew Galbraith in Shanghai Editing by David Clarke, Larry King and Mark Heinrich)

 ((marc.jones@thomsonreuters.com; +44 (0)207 542 9033; Reuters Messaging: marc.jones.thomsonreuters.com@reuters.net Twitter @marcjonesrtrs))